 16. The Audit Committee should be responsible for appointing the Chief Internal Auditor and removing him/her from post.

-18. The Chairman of the Audit Committee should be responsible for recommending the remuneration of the Chief Internal Auditor to the Remuneration Committee.
+18. The Chair of the Audit Committee should be responsible for recommending the remuneration of the Chief Internal Auditor to the Remuneration Committee.
 The remuneration of the Chief Internal Auditor and Internal Audit staff should be structured in a manner such that it avoids conflicts of interest, does not impair their independence and objectivity and should not be directly or exclusively linked to the short term performance of the organisation.

 20. If Internal Audit has a secondary Executive reporting line, this should be to the CEO in order to preserve independence from any particular business area or function and to establish the standing of Internal Audit alongside the Executive Committee members.